-Activates the Member Part Prismatic Properties Dialog Box.
-You can use this dialog box to specify additional member part properties, such as material, material grade, and end releases, which you cannot set on the ribbon.
+Opens the Member Part Prismatic Properties Dialog.
+You can use this dialog to specify additional member part properties, such as material, material grade, and end releases, which you cannot set on the ribbon.

 Translates a member part to have a single stand-alone member system.
 This option is only available when you select a member part that belongs to a member system that has been split.

-When you place a member system, that member system has a single member part associated with it (for more information, see Members).
-Using the Place Splits, you can split that single member part into multiple member parts that are each still associated with the original single member system.
+When you place a member system, that member system has a single member part associated with it.
+Using the Place Splits command, you can split that single member part into multiple member parts that are each still associated with the original single member system.

 If you want to delete or modify only one of the member parts, you must delete the member system and all the other member parts.
 Deleting a member part deletes its parent member system which causes the sibling member parts to be deleted.
 However, using the Convert option you can cause a member part to have its own, new parent member system.
 You can then delete or otherwise modify that member part without affecting the other member parts of the original member system.

 The software automatically translates the relevant split connections into frame connections.
 Permission groups of the original member system are used for the new member system.